 Endodontic & Root Canal Treatment

-Our dentists at Clayburn Dental in Abbotsford can save your damaged and infected tooth with root canal treatment.
+Our dentists at Clayburn Dental in Abbotsford perform root canal treatment to save a damaged and infected tooth.

 What is a root canal?